4d/docs/docs/Menus/properties.md

 ### Associating a project method or a standard action

 You can assign a project method and/or a standard action to a selected menu command in the Menu editor:
 - **Method Name**: Select an existing project method name in the combo box.
 If the project method does not exist, enter its name in the "Method Name" combo box then click on the [...] button.
-4D displays a project method creation dialog that is used to access the Method editor.
+4D displays a project method creation dialog that is used to access the Code Editor.
 - **Associated Standard Action**: Choose or write the action you want to assign in the "Associated Standard Action" combo box.
 You can enter any supported action and (optionally) parameter you want in the area.
 For a comprehensive list of standard actions, please refer to the **Standard actions** section in the *Design Reference*.
 **Note for macOS:** Under macOS, the custom menu commands associated with the *Quit* action are automatically placed in the application menu, in compliance with the platform interface standards.